-- Ensure the fuel tank is at least 3/4 full prior to undertaking this procedure. - Turn off the main boat fuel supply tap.
-This is located on or near the fuel tank. - Place a small drip tray under the filter body. - Remove the fuel filters using the filter strap wrench supplied.
-Unscrew them until loose then remove by hand. - Primary fuel filter only: Retain the metal fuel filter drain screw from the old filter and reuse in the new filter.
+- Ensure the fuel tank is at least 3⁄4 full prior to undertaking this procedure. - Turn off the main boat fuel supply tap.
+This is located on or near the fuel tank. - Place a small drip tray under the filter body. - Remove the fuel filter using a filter strap wrench.
+Unscrew the filter until loose then remove by hand. - Retain the metal fuel filter drain screw from the old filter and reuse in the new filter.
 The part number for the drain screw is RDG9189022. - Smear a small amount of clean fuel on all of the O ring seals that are supplied with the new filter element. - Screw the new element back into the filter head.
 Tighten by hand only. - Turn the main boat fuel supply tap back on. - Ensure the system is correctly bled before attempting to start up.